Black DogS by Salvatore Difalco

 Salvatore Difalco lives in Toronto and is the author of four books.
 His work has appeared in journals across Canada, USA and UK.

-Get to know Salvatore by checking out our exclusive interview with him on the Orson's Publishing blog.
+Be sure to check out our exclusive interview with Salvatore on the Orson's Publishing blog.